rbw/records-old/README.md

-The idea of this project is to show how Starlette, Marshmallow, and SQLAlchemy can be combined to create a RESTful HTTP API application that is scalable, lightweight, and capable of dealing with many simultaneous requests.
+The idea of this project is to show how Starlette, Marshmallow, and SQLAlchemy can be combined to create a RESTful HTTP API application that is modular, lightweight, and capable of dealing with many simultaneous requests.

 It makes use of a set of well-established and permissively licensed libraries: